kiendang/homebrew/README.md

-Homebrew formulas I maintain for personal use
+Homebrew formulae I maintain for personal use